JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl-every-and-guard-patterns/03_EPL-every-and-guard-patterns.md

 group by symbol
 output last every 2 seconds;
 ```
+Whatever you put in "group by", also put it in "select".

+It's hard to say which type of window this is from the question.
+This one is an hopping window.
+If it were tumbling: *from StockTick:win.time_batch(6 sec)*.

 NOTE: there are differences between `output last` and `output snapshot/all`.
 As a rule of thumb, use `last` when you assume that those downstream are always listening and do not want to be bothered unless new information becomes available.
 Use `snapshot` or `all` when you think those downstream do not remember what you told the last time and prefer the upstream query to repeat the complete answer.